 Subject to the Articles, the Board may meet anywhere in the world for the despatch of business and may adjourn and otherwise regulate its meetings as it thinks fit.
+Unless otherwise determined four Directors shall be a quorum.
 Questions arising at any meeting shall be determined by a majority of votes.
 In the case of an equality of votes, the chairman of the meeting shall have a second or casting vote.